Elon-Alamance Health Partners

 Based on their strengths, interests and professional goals, these recent graduates are matched with one of the following agencies:

-Program participants are considered Elon University employees and receive a competitive stipend and housing.
-In addition, they are entitled to all of the benefits, including health insurance, available to a full-time Elon University employee.
+Program participants are considered Elon University nonexempt employees and given a contract for the one-year fellowship.
+In addition, they are entitled to all of the benefits, including the option to participate in health insurance, available to a full-time Elon University employee.
 Throughout their year of service, the Elon graduates receive strong mentorship from faculty and their supervisors, as well as professional development opportunities.
 Participants are also eligible for an incentive stipend at the completion of the one year program if they attend graduate school in North Carolina or accept employment in Alamance or a surrounding county.

 2018-2019 Elon-Alamance Health Partners application information